Green Tea - Sheng Pu

 Long Pa — Single Tree Blend, Spring 2021: Gorgeous floral notes and sweetness from sugarcane.
 This batch is made of single-harvested trees and blended for complexity.

-Long Pa - Le De, Spring 2018: Strong notes of sugarcane.
-Tender and sweet with clean and delicate tannins.
+Long Pa — Le De, Spring 2018: Strong notes of sugarcane.
+Tender and sweet with clean, delicate tannins.
 From the micro-terroir lot of Le De.

-Wild, Spring 2016: A full-bodied, round, and fruity Pu Er.
-These wild teas were harvested from a forest that is a two-hour hike from the village.
-The tea trees are so tall (7-15 m) that only selected tea pickers can climb up the tree.
-Only 10-20 pounds of this tea are crafted every year.
+Long Pa — Wild, Spring 2016: A full-bodied, round, and fruity Pu Er.
+These wild teas are harvested from a forest a two-hour hike from the village; the trees are so tall (7–15 m) that only selected pickers can climb them.
+Only 10–20 pounds are crafted each year.

-Long Pa - Le De, Spring 2016: This lot is slightly floral with a delicate sweetness.
-Le De is the name of the micro-terroir that yields sweeter and softer Pu Er.
+Long Pa — Le De, Spring 2016: Slightly floral with a delicate sweetness.
+Le De is the micro-terroir that yields sweeter, softer Pu Er.

-Long Pa - A Hei, Spring 2016: A tannic and robust Pu Er with notes of dried fruits.
-A Hei is the name of the micro-terroir that yields a more tannic and robust Pu Er.
+Long Pa — A Hei, Spring 2016: A tannic and robust Pu Er with notes of dried fruit.
+A Hei is the micro-terroir that yields more tannic, robust Pu Er.

 Long Pa — Spring 2014: Bright with strong tannins, slightly floral.